tox7cv3nom/Freak/README.md

 ### CMS detection
   Detect the CMS and its version used in the web application

-### crawling
+### FUZZING
-  crawl the webpage and find sensitive files like .git, wp-json, xmlrpc, crossdomain, etc.
+  Fuzz the basic vulnerable directory and find sensitive files like .git, wp-json, xmlrpc, crossdomain, etc.

 ### javascript fetching
   fetch all the javascript files used in the webpage and displays on terminal